 NEXT STEPS

-Parties are invited to consider the proposed amendment (Attachment 1) and submit their votes using the Voting form (Attachment 2) to DCUSA@electralink.co.uk by 4 July 2014.
+Parties are invited to consider the proposed amendments (Attachment 1 and Attachment 2) and submit their votes using the Voting form (Attachment 3) to DCUSA@electralink.co.uk by 4 July 2014.

 If you have any questions about this paper or the DCUSA Change Process please contact the DCUSA by email DCUSA@electralink.co.uk to or telephone 020 7432 2842.